Mirantis/k0rdent-enterprise-docs-publish/docs/index.md

-# Welcome to the {{{ docsVersionInfo.k0rdentName }}} docs - test3
+# Welcome to the {{{ docsVersionInfo.k0rdentName }}} docs

 ## Introduction

-{{{ docsVersionInfo.k0rdentName }}} has been developed to provide a way to manage distributed infrastructure at massive scale leveraging kubernetes.
+Mirantis k0rdent Enterprise is a Kubernetes-native platform engineering solution that provides open source composability to simplify the creation of use case-specific developer platforms at scale.
+It delivers the open source k0rdent Distributed Container Management Environment (DCME) via a secure software supply chain, with components fully validated by Mirantis and enhanced with additional [Enterprise-class features](addons.index.md) and [24/7 Enterprise or Fully-Managed Support](support/index.md).

-The project is based on the premise that:
+Mirantis k0rdent Enterprise (and k0rdent) are based on the premise that:

 * Kubernetes and its ecosystem are mature and inherently stable.
 * Large scale adoption of Kubernetes means that {{{ docsVersionInfo.k0rdentName }}} can run anywhere.
 * Community standards and open source projects ensure support and reduce adoption risk.

-The goal of the {{{ docsVersionInfo.k0rdentName }}} project is to provide platform engineers with the means to deliver a distributed container management environment (DCME) and enable them to compose unique internal developer platforms (IDP) to support a diverse range of complex modern application workloads.
+The goal of {{{ docsVersionInfo.k0rdentName }}} is to provide platform engineers with means to deliver a distributed container management environment (DCME) and enable them to compose unique internal developer platforms (IDP) to support a diverse range of complex modern application workloads.